 We often hear that media industries are in decline.
-However, as this unit will demonstrate, what we are actually seeing is a profound reshaping of new and old media industries in response to shifts in the media landscape.
-In this unit you will examine the history, evolution, and proliferation of media industries including print, radio, music, advertising, film, and television.
-You will engage with key concepts in the discipline of media studies such as convergence, globalisation, and media ownership, and will gain foundational skills in media analysis and research.
+However, as this unit will demonstrate, we are actually observing a profound reshaping of traditional and emerging media industries.
+In this unit you will examine the history, evolution, and proliferation of global media industries, including print, radio, music, advertising, film and television, and digital platforms.
+You will engage with key concepts in the discipline of communication and media studies, such as convergence, globalisation, and media ownership, and will gain foundational skills in media analysis and research.

 |Unit name||Global Media Industries|